Italsensor/MyIOT/README.md

 70: -- -- -- -- -- -- -- --
 ```

-you must see the 6f address inside the list.
+you must see the *6f* address listed inside the table.
-If you can not see this address may be that the I2C interface is not proper functioning or may be a hardware related the on board hardware RTC module.
+If you can not see this address may be that the I2C interface is not proper functioning or may be a hardware issue related to the Compute Module or the on board hardware RTC module.
 To check about the proper I2C module initialization by the Linux Kernel use the command:

 ```
 $ lsmod
 ```

-inside the shown list check if the *i2c_dev* and *i2c_bcm2835* identifier are still presents, this mean that the Linux kernel was able to load the right modules needed to handle the I2C communication interface, then double check if you have properly installed the RTC module (see the previus section for the installing step).
+inside the returned module list check if the *i2c_dev* and the *i2c_bcm2835* identifier are still presents, this mean that the Linux kernel was able to load the right modules needed to handle the I2C communication interface, then double check if you have properly installed the RTC module (see the previous section for the RTC installing steps).

-if all the check concenrning the kernel modules and the installing step are succesfully may be an hardware issue of the RTC module or the Raspberry Compute Module, so try to change first the Compute Module with another one that you know is properly working and check again.
+If all the check concerning the kernel modules and the installing steps are did succesfully may be an hardware issue of the RTC module or the Raspberry Compute Module, so try to change first the Compute Module with another one that you know is properly working and check again.

 **How to install the batch file for command line command usage**